Essential oils are wrung:

 In ceaseless rosemary.

-We are busy working to bring Emily Dickinson's "Essential oils are wrung" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Essential oils are wrung" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Essential oils are wrung" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.